Page Created: 7/13/2014 Last Modified: 4/4/2020 Last Generated: 11/16/2023

 Since I was an athlete (runner) and a computer enthusiast (some called me nerd or geek behind my back, although I dislike both terms), I was not truly accepted by either, as these were mutually exclusive social groups.
 On a trip to a cross-country running competition, I was made fun of by some on the team because I was listening to music that I recorded from a Commodore 64 (two actually).
 They said "Is that computer music?" and laughed.
 They were ignorant of the C64 demoscene↗ or the fact that if you ran two SID chips↗ in parallel, you could get good stereo waveform synthesis (which I did do).
 They were not aware of the fact that my father played 4-channel audio, called quadraphonic↗, in his distoteque way before its time and that we had high-fidelity audiophile equipment at home.
 I was already a fan of New Age, and Electronica↗ was still a decade away.
 Today, musicians actually incorporate such sounds into their music, and in 2003, Swedish duo, Carbon Based Lifeforms, even released a song named after that chip, entitled MOS 6581.

 In cross-country and track, I had to battle what my allergist thought was exercise-induced asthma.
 In my first years, I would wear a mask while racing, since blocking the particulates of the allergens reduced the likelihood of an attack.
 I got nicknamed "darth" due to this mask.
 And I was cut out of most newspaper photographs in my earlier years running, since I had to wear a filtration mask, and they didn't want to show my mask in the team photographs.
 In later years, an allergist prescribed me medication, but it only partially worked.
 I found, due to my own experience, that running during the asthma's "refractory" period allowed me to overcome this.
 The way this worked was I would warm up quickly to initiate an attack, then wait almost an hour until it subsided.
 In this zone, I could ramp up my running without another attack.
-I had to deal with intense asthma in many races, some at high levels of competition, and there were times I simply could not breath and had to exit the race, which was humiliating.
+I had to deal with intense asthma in many races, some at high levels of competition, and there were times I simply could not breathe and had to exit the race, which was humiliating.
 In some races, I had to walk and remember seeing people (well-meaning) clap for me.
-That infuriated me, as I was one of the best runners there, but simply could not breath at that moment.
+That infuriated me, as I was one of the best runners there, but simply could not breathe at that moment.

 Jackie Joyner-Kersee, a famous Olympian from my city, also had to overcome severe asthma in her running, and so by the time I got to college, people were becoming more aware of it.

-A lot of people did not understand asthma, not realizing that I just needed another hour or so when I could breath.
+A lot of people did not understand asthma, not realizing that I just needed another hour or so when I could breathe.
 It reminded me exactly how people would underestimate me in the intellectual battles I was waging with people who thought I was inconsistent or slow, not realizing how consistent and fast I truly was.

 In an almost animalistic fashion, people reward and honor the tough and rugged, those that consistently perform under all circumstances.
 But to me this was an illusion, as I could see that the reason the tough and rugged could perform consistently was because they were inefficient, over-engineered machines, like a favorite tool.
 They have enough natural energy in that one area to buffer or compensate for different circumstances.